Help with problem gambling

 On December 1 2018, Consumer and Business Services (CBS) assumed responsibility for all gambling regulatory and policy functions in South Australia – including those previously overseen by the Independent Gambling Authority.

-These reforms arose from recommendations by the Hon Tim Anderson QC’s Administrative Review of Gambling.
+These reforms arose from recommendations in the review by the Hon Tim Anderson QC.

 - Striking the right balance in gaming regulation